Ghost Stories (Japanese TV series): Media

-ADV Films dub

-Aniplex, who owned the series' Western distribution rights, approached ADV Films to produce an English dub.
-Aniplex gave the ADV Films staff very few constraints when writing the new version, the only rules were "don't change the character names (including the ghosts); don't change the way the ghosts are slain (a reference to Japanese folklore) and, finally, don't change the core meaning of each episode".
+Fuji TV, who owned the series' Western distribution rights, approached ADV Films to produce an English dub.
+Fuji TV allegedly gave the ADV Films staff very few constraints when writing the new version, the only rules were "don't change the character names (including the ghosts); don't change the way the ghosts are slain (a reference to Japanese folklore) and, finally, don't change the core meaning of each episode".

 The English dub deviates significantly from the original script.
-While preserving the basic plot structure and storyline the new script revolved around topical pop-culture references, politically incorrect gags, and fourth wall breaking jokes about the original show's low animation quality, anime cliches, and poor lip-sync.
+While preserving the basic plot structure and storyline, the new script revolved around topical pop-culture references, politically incorrect gags, and fourth wall breaking jokes about the original show's low animation quality, anime clichés, and poor lip-sync.

 The English script was written by Steven Foster and Lucan Duran and allowed for ad-lib by the English voice actors.
 According to Foster, whoever showed up to the recording studio first for any given episode could improvise anything they wanted, those that came later had to build upon the tone and jokes established earlier.

 On the weekend of 19 August 2005, at the 2005 Otakon anime convention, ADV Films announced a North American DVD release of Ghost Stories for the following October.
 The original Japanese audio and literal subtitle translation are also included.
 Volume 1 was released on 22 October 2005.

 On 28 August 2013, Discotek Media announced that they acquired the series' license and would release it in 2014 with the ADV dub and the Japanese audio with English subtitles.
 The complete series was released on a three-disc set on 25 March 2014.
-Ghost Stories was also released on the anime streaming platform RetroCrush in February 2021.
+Ghost Stories and its dub were also released on the anime streaming platform RetroCrush in February 2021.

 Reception

+The anime's original run was overly successful in terms of audience and readership ratings.
+According to Animedia, the series was ranked 9th out of 10 by readers as the most anticipated anime of 2000.
+It peaked in the magazine's top 10 anime at least twice: it was given the ninth highest audience rating of 11.8% for December 2000, and was given the seventh highest readership rating of 37.3% for episode 8.
+The series had an overall top audience rating of 14%, which placed it 12th out of 30 when it comes to anime (2000s era) with a rating of 11% and above.

+The English language dub has also received feedback from critics in the field.
 Dhruv Sharma of Screen Rant praised the characters of Ghost Stories and their developments as "well-written", though he wrote that the animation style was "a bit dated". /Film's Hoai-Tran Bui called the dubbed version of Ghost Stories the "best and worst anime dub", describing it as "raunchy, wildly inappropriate, [and] self-aware".